Tinder Must Stop Charging Its Older Users More For 'Plus' Features, Court Rules - Slashdot

 Re: (Score:2)

+Your argument is non-valid.
+Tinder users can specify the age brackets of the people they are shown.
+If you only want to see [20,28], you'll never be shown the older people.

-Cheaper for Younger (Score:3)
+Cheaper for Younger (Score:4, Funny)

 I should also have to pay less if I'm only targeting the young women!